0xSP3C14LN1NJ4/Python-Projects-for-Beginners/README.md

-# Python-Projects-for-Beginners
+# Python Projects for Beginners

- Python projects for beginners
+- GuessTheNumber.py : The goal of this simple game is to guess the random number between 1 and 1000